 Cheapest way to ship to Japan

-Japan shipping services are affordable using tracked mail services such as our DHL eCommerce service.
+Shipping services to Japan are very affordable using tracked mail services such as our DHL eCommerce service.
 Designed to lower the cost of cross-border shipping it is similar to the EMS Japan services as the postal service complete the delivery to the recipient.
 When you book DHL eCommerce you need to print the shipping labels and the Customs Documents, then drop off at your local USPS Post Office.
 From here DHL will ship your package to Japan in 11-22 days, whilst you can track it as it is scanned in the sorting depots and when it is delivered.

 What are the FedEx Japan Shipping times?

 Many of our customers like to use FedEx shipping to Japan as it is not only reliable, the transit times are quick too.
 You can book a FedEx service by selecting Parcel Monkey International Drop Off, printing the shipping labels and then drop into your local FedEx store.
 The shipping times for this service are 2-5 days, and for a small additional cost, you can also book a Pickup option.

 Shipping to Japan - USPS Rates

 With so many USPS Post Offices, many customers like to use USPS delivery services for their international shipping.
 We offer Priority Mail and the slightly quicker express version for a discounted rate.
 We collect any Customs information during the booking process so all you need to do is print the labels, documents and attach them to your box.

 Japan is a thriving eCommerce market, so why not start reducing the cost of sending packages to Japan?
 There is a huge gaming market in Japan and some of the most popular items sent via our marketplace reflect this.
 Retailers often need to meet the demands of their Japanese consumers with packages containing audio and visual apparatus often sent, as well as gifts and personal effects sent to friends and family who reside in places such as Tokyo, Yokohama, and Osaka.